The best sales resumes sell you as the best candidate for the job.

 So choose a template that sends the right message for you.

 - Basic layout - this single column template is ideal for someone looking to get hired as an entry level salesperson.
-If you don’t have a ton of experience for your resume, this presents that so it’s incredibly easy to read and doesn’t look light.
+If you don’t have a ton of experience for your resume, this presents that, so it’s incredibly easy to read and doesn’t look light.

 - Professional layout - use this template if you’re applying for a big corporation like Microsoft, or any other publicly traded company.
 Sales is all about making the right impression at the right time, presentation is paramount, so especially in those companies it’s good to use a professional sales resume layout.

 - Simple layout - applying to a company that you don’t know much and you don’t want to risk getting rejected?
-Than this layout can work best for you.
+Then this layout can work best for you.
 It makes it easy to show your sales experience and skills without catching the hiring manager off guard with a unique layout.

 - Creative layout - Have you made a sales career from being unique or one of a kind?
 Or you’re applying for a sales or business development in a young startup.
-Then you should consider using something more colourful with more personal sections to show them how you stand out from the other saleswomen or salesmen.
+Then you should consider using something more colorful with more personal sections to show them how you stand out from the other saleswomen or salesmen.